AMReX-Codes/amrex/Docs/sphinx/source/BuildingAMReX.rst

     find_package (AMReX CONFIG REQUIRED HINTS /path/to/installdir/cmake )

-This will load AMReX-specific CMake variables containing the necessary info to compile and link your code to AMReX.
-For a list of all the available configuration variables, refer to the file AMReXConfig.cmake.in in /path/to/installdir/cmake/.
+This will load AMReX-specific CMake variables containing the necessary information to compile and link your code to AMReX.
+For a list of all the available configuration variables, refer to the file ``AMReXConfig.cmake.in`` in ``/path/to/installdir/cmake/``.